 - Example: You buy a home for $200,000.
 You open a first mortgage for $160,000 and a second mortgage for $20,000, and put $20,000 down.
 Since your first mortgage is at 80% loan-to-value, you don’t need mortgage insurance.

 PITI – This represents the homebuyer’s entire monthly payment.
 It stands for principal, interest, taxes, and insurance.

 Prepayment Penalty – The penalty a borrower must pay if the loan is paid off within a short period of time.
 FHA, VA, USDA, and conventional mortgages typically do not have a prepayment penalty.

 Private Mortgage Insurance (PMI) – The insurance policy that covers your mortgage lender in case you default on the loan.
 You pay for this policy monthly whenever you put less than 20% down on a conventional mortgage.

-Second Mortgage – A lien that is 2nd in priority compared to a first mortgage on a home.
+Second Mortgage – A lien that is second priority to a first mortgage on a home.
 Second mortgages usually have higher interest rates, since they are higher-risk loans.
-Second mortgages are often opened when someone buys a home and helps the borrower avoid private mortgage insurance.
-See “Piggyback Loan.”
+They are often used to help the borrower avoid private mortgage insurance.
+See Piggyback Loan.

 Term – The length of the loan, expressed in years or months.

 Title & Title Insurance – The title is the document that shows ownership history, the outstanding debts that are tied to the property, and current ownership.
 Title insurance protects you and the lender against any previous owner who claims rights to the property.